Nebo15/sage/README.md

 - Spin off a new supervised process that would retry compensation and return an error in the Sage.
 (Useful when you have connection issues that would be resolved at some point in future.)

 Logging for compensation errors is pretty verbose to drive the attention to the problem from system maintainers.

+## For `finally/2` callback

+Sage does it's best to make sure final callback is executed even if there is a program bug in the code.
+This guarantee simplifies integration with a job processing queues, you can read more about it at [GenTask Readme](https://github.com/Nebo15/gen_task).

 # RFC's